 (5) Zoe Keating

-Keating has been publishing her criminally-low streaming royalty statements for years, while also question whether touring really makes sense for the bulk of artists.
+Keating has been publishing her criminally-low streaming music royalty statements for years, while also question whether touring really makes sense for the bulk of artists.
 Speaking to the New York Times in January…

 “In certain types of music, like classical or jazz, we are condemning them to poverty if [streaming] is going to be the only way people consume music…”

 (6) David Lowery